sagemathinc/cocalc-doc/source/software.rst

 there will never be an attempt to build the underlying image.
 Instead, *the project will always start without an additional delay*!

+This implies that updates are not automatically taken into account.
 If one of these environments is outdated, please `contact us`_ and we'll update them.
 Once they did build successfully and are distributed in CoCalc's cluster, your project will receive the update after the next project restart.

-You'll keep your files as they are, because only the underlying software is updated.
+You'll keep your files as they are, because only the underlying software stack is updated.
 Optionally, you can ask to ``Reset...`` your files (in the "Files" bar).
-Read the information text to learn more.
+Read the revealed information text to learn more about that.

 Jupyter Classic/Lab vs. CoCalc's Jupyter